BassOmegaX/dmc1mechanics/README.md

 Dante and enemies do not die at 0 HP, they die at under 0 HP.

 ## Low HP
 Dante cannot die in one hit if he has more than 300 HP.
 When he has more than 300 HP, and he takes an attack that does more damage than his remaining HP, he will not die, and his health will be set to 0.
 When his health is 300 HP or less though, a hit that takes him under 0 HP will kill him.
-A visual indication of this is when the HP bar turns red.
-Note that this is not the same as when the HP bar border turns red, which starts at under 300 HP.
+A visual indication of this is when the border of HP bar turns red, as it is red when Dante's health is at 299 or lower.
+However, there is one case, which is when the HP value is exactly 300.
+In this case, Dante will be able to die from any hit that does 301 or more damage, even though the border of his HP bar is not red.

 # Devil Trigger Gauge
 Each rune of DT is worth 120 points.
 When DT is activated, the value is converted to 200 points per rune and drains at a rate of 1 point per frame.
 During flight mode with Alastor, DT drains at 2 points per frame.
 During using Kick-13, it drains 5 points per frame, and during Inferno, it drains 9 points per frame.